 Should we have a serious currency crisis in the future where merchants no longer accept dollars for their goods and services, you can expect these merchants to do what they have done throughout history around the world.
 They will exchange their wares for gold and silver.

-If history is any guide, people who hold gold and silver, even just one oz of silver or gold, during this sort of crisis will be extraordinarily glad – not inconvenienced or disadvantaged.
+If history is any guide, people who hold gold and silver, even just 1 troy oz of silver or gold, during this sort of crisis will be extraordinarily glad – not inconvenienced or disadvantaged.
 They will be able to exchange their precious metals at a premium directly with merchants for the things they need.

 John asks: What is the spot price and how does it relate to premiums?

 The “spot” price represents the current base market value of the various precious metals.
 It is set in large global futures exchanges, including the Chicago Mercantile Exchange (the COMEX).
 Traders actively buy and sell futures contracts, representing claims on very large bars at some future date, nearly 24 hours a day from Sunday evening to Friday evening.

 Technically, the “spot” price is the price of the most recent trade for the nearest active delivery month.
 And it changes from moment to moment – much like stock prices – as tens of thousands of contracts change hands daily.

 Every precious metals dealer should be using a live spot price that is almost exactly the same at any given time – with the only variation being attributable to a small time lag or the particular reporting service being utilized.